frodefi/node-mongodb-json-server/README.md

 Testing setting up a json-server with Node, Restify and node-mongodb-native.

 Restify can very easily be replaced with Express, probably just by changing the require-module to use Express.
+See here the reason why you might want to use Restify: http://mcavage.github.com/node-restify/

 This json-server saves notes to a database.